RS Ranger Build Guide

 Fishing Clip & Swivel

-Run sheet from sail arm, around copper tube, through anchor eyelets, to fishing clip via swivel.
-Glue knots.
+Run the line from the sail arm out the back of the boat then around the copper tube, through anchor eyelets, to fishing clip via swivel.

-Boom should point toward back corner of boat when sheeted in.
+The boom should point toward each back corner of the boat when sheeted in.

 Printing Guide